 Google Adwords Expert On How To Improve Your Google Adwords PPC Campaign

-In order to help you get a better return on investment from your Adwords spend, I’ve called upon my lead PPC expert, Carl, for his insights and advice.
+In order to help you get a better return on investment from your Adwords spend, I’ve called upon PPC expert, Carl, for his insights and advice.

 Carl has a wealth of PPC experience across Adwords, Facebook, Twitter, LinkedIn, and more, for many ambitious B2B businesses – perfect for people like you wondering how to improve your Google Adwords PPC campaign performance.